Extrusion Output and Haul-Off Speed: How Line Synchronization Controls Product Dimensions

 • What happens to wall thickness and OD when this relationship shifts — and why the effect is immediate

-• How to monitor and maintain synchronization during production, including what signals to watch
+• How to monitor and maintain synchronization during production, including what signals to watch and in what order

 • Where synchronization ends and broader troubleshooting begins